xyproto/orbiton/README.md

 * `ctrl-k` - Delete characters to the end of the line, then delete the line.
 * `ctrl-g` - Toggle a status line at the bottom for displaying: filename, line, column, Unicode number and word count.
 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - For C and C++: jump between the current header and source file.
-For other file types, render the current document to a PDF file.
+For Agda, insert a symbol.
+             For the rest, record and play back keypresses.
+Press escape to clear the current macro.
 * `ctrl-o` - Open a command menu with actions that can be performed.
 The first menu item is always `Save and quit`.
 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).
 * `ctrl-c` - Copy one line.
 Press twice to copy a block of text.
 * `ctrl-v` - Paste one trimmed line.
 Press twice to paste multiple untrimmed lines.
-* `ctrl-space` - Build (see table below)
+* `ctrl-space` - Build program, render to PDF or export to man page (see table below).
 * `ctrl-j` - Join lines (or jump to the bookmark, if set).
 * `ctrl-u` - Undo (`ctrl-z` is also possible, but may background the application).
 * `ctrl-l` - Jump to a specific line number.
 Follows by `return` to jump to the top.
 If at the top, press `return` to jump to the bottom.